Philosophy and Objectives

 We work to build an awareness of self within the community.
 We encourage and develop the growth of each person as a Christian.

-St. Joseph’s School has had a long, interesting history.
+St Joseph's is a Catholic School on the traditional territory of the Wet’suwet’en and part of the Diocese of Prince George's school system.
 The building of the school began in 1958 on two lots on First Avenue.
-When the school first opened, there were about 200 students, many from Moricetown.
+When the school first opened, there were about 200 students, many from Witset.

 The school building remained unchanged until 1966 when there was the addition of two new classrooms and the hallway leading to the French room which housed showers, a nurse’s station, a classroom, and two washrooms.
 Read more.